lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 >
 > Registration fees include VAT.
 Please note that the excursion fees include transport to the Geopark, lunch, dinner and hotel accommodation with breakfast.

 The pre-conference excursion is limited to 80 participants.
-We will operate a first-come, first-served policy. <mark>Please note that you may make your pre-reservation during the congress registration.</mark>
+We will operate a first-come, first-served policy. <mark>If you have pre-reserved the excursion during the conference registration, you should soon receive an email from our team with a link to proceed to the payment.
+If not, please contact us.</mark>

 ### Cancellation policy